logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 Finally, using "Hou Pandas" as a base, I created another child package called "Hou Fin," which is specialized in financial analysis within PDG.
 Any "Hou Fin" nodes inherit the default "Hou Pandas" UI, which allows for importing and exporting dataframes.
 From there, they build upon the node's UI with specific code tailored to their financial analysis functionality.

+By adopting the workflow provided by "Hou Databox," I was able to significantly scale up my node's UI capabilities, enabling the creation of nodes that would have otherwise been impractical within a reasonable timeframe.
+A prime example is a node I developed to query data from the financial website finviz.com.
+To put it into perspective, replicating the filter interface from the site required building a UI that accommodates approximately 70 menus or combo boxes, each containing between 10 and 20 options.

 <div class="grid">
   <div class="cell cell--auto">